Report of the U.S. Quantum Leadership Committee ()

 Document Introduction

 The U.S. quantum industry ecosystem has begun to take shape, encompassing over 150 companies across computing, software, communication, sensing, and other fields, and boasts world-leading academic institutions, national laboratories, and an innovation ecosystem.
 However, compared to the over $200 billion in private investment in artificial intelligence, quantum technology received only about $8 billion in private investment between 2019 and 2023.
 Market forces alone are insufficient to sustain U.S. quantum leadership.
-The report emphasizes that the federal government must learn from the development experience of High-Performance Computing (HPC), using sustained and stable public investment to address market failures, while simultaneously building a quantum industrial base comprising six core elements: research, talent, materials, manufacturing, software, and testing.
+The report emphasizes that the federal government must learn from the development experience of High-Performance Computing (HPC), using sustained and stable public investment to address market failures while building a quantum industrial base comprising six core elements: research, talent, materials, manufacturing, software, and testing.